devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Code Snippet XXX: Accessing a BLoC in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ## Layered Architecure
-Now that you understand how to implemepnt the BLoC pattern, lets' have a look at how you can use it to achive a clean 3 Layered architecture for your application.
+Now that you understand how to implement the BLoC pattern, lets' have a look at how you can use it to achieve a clean Three-Layered architecture for your application.
+The BLoC Pattern already forces us to kep our UI and our buisness logic seperate.
+This way we end up with a UI-Layer and a BLoC

 - Layered Architecture out of BLoCs
   - Like Uncle Bob says